 Most people start their search for cookware expecting it to be an easy task.
 After all, how complicated can pots and pans be?
 Unfortunately however, upon closer inspection, the answer becomes clear; surprisingly complicated.

 You probably started your search looking for something both new and non stick.
 But then the questions start.
 Should you go by price?
-Should you go by brand?
-What exactly does anodized mean?
+Or should you go by brand?
+And what exactly does hard anodized mean?